swcarpentry/sql-novice-survey/pages/01-select.md

 returning the results in a tabular form that we can then use as a starting point for further queries.

-> Every database manager&mdash;Oracle,
+> Every database manager --- Oracle,
-> IBM DB2, PostgreSQL, MySQL, Microsoft Access, and SQLite&mdash;stores
+> IBM DB2, PostgreSQL, MySQL, Microsoft Access, and SQLite --- stores
 > data in a different way,
 > so a database created with one cannot be used directly by another.
 > However,